Table of Contents

 What is Accounts Payable Management?

 Payables management is the handling of a company’s unpaid debts to third-party vendors for purchases made on credit.
-Account payables management involves tasks such as seeking trade credit lines, acquiring favorable terms of purchase, and managing the timing and flow of purchase.
+Account payables management involves tasks such as seeking trade credit lines, acquiring favorable terms of purchase, and managing the timing and flow of purchases.

-This is all done to efficiently control a company’s working capital.
+Management of the AP process is all done to efficiently control a company’s working capital.

 The short-term liabilities section of the balance sheet is where the accounts payable should lie.
 It mostly consists of the short-term financing of things like accrued expenses, inventory purchases, and other valuable short-term operations.